Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 #### Mitigating Catastrophic Failure<a name="migitatingFailure"></a>
 Many threats exist to the Permissionless Software Foundation and the community that will form around the token.
 Regulatory clarity and jurisdictional safety is unclear.
 Enforcement by state actors is unpredictable.
-Cryptocurrency communities have shown that contention happens.
+Cryptocurrency communities have shown that contention happens frequently.
 Communities around open source software naturally split and fork the software when compromise can not be reached.
 This degrades the valuable network effects of any coin or token in the short-term, but ultimately improves diversity and innovation in the long-term.
 Malicious hackers could potentially obtain the private keys for the PSF token and destroy its value by manipulating the creation of tokens.

 These threats are anticipated and mitigated by the use of the SLP protocol for tokens.
 All token exchanges take place on the Bitcoin Cash blockchain in a public, transparent, uncensorable manner.
 Because of this, it’s possible to easily fork the token and air-drop a new one to existing token holders, at any point in time.